Kumano Kodo - Japan’s ancient walking pilgrimage

 Why the Kohechi Route?

-Because we believe it to be the best for those seeking to combine a unique cultural, if not spiritual experience, with a beautiful and sometimes challenging hike.
+Because we believe it to be the best for those seeking to combine a unique cultural and deeply, spiritual experience, with a beautiful and sometimes challenging hike.

 With few lodgings, the Kohechi is much less travelled than other routes, thus we will encounter far fewer hikers than we would on the other routes.
 Our smaller group size permits us to stay in smaller, more traditional lodgings on the way.